Our latest publication is now available to download. This is a special issue about Online Learning.

 - ethics statement

-ALM and the journal editorial team are keen to publish corrections, clarifications, retractions and apologies when needed.
-Link to guidelines for retracting or correcting articles.
+ALM and the journal editorial team are keen to publish corrections, clarifications, retractions and apologies if necessary.
+A link to guidelines for retracting or correcting articles can be found here.

 The ALM International Journal will be published twice a year.